meenakshiitiwari/Excel_Portfolio/README.md

 Skills Used:
 PivotTables • Charts • Data Cleaning • Conditional Formatting • Trend Analysis
+# 3. Course Feedback Analysis

+Purpose:
+A survey analysis tool for universities or institutions to analyze student feedback and evaluate courses/professors.

+Key Features:
+- Data cleaning and organization of survey results
+- PivotTables to summarize ratings by question/instructor
+- Charts for sentiment and rating distribution
+- Statistical insights (average, median, mode) for decision-making

+Skills:
+Survey Data Cleaning • PivotTables • Charts • Descriptive Statistics

 📂 How to Use
 Download the Excel file for the project you’re interested in.